Syllabus

 1. Processes and patterns

-• Mutation models: mutation/substitution model
+• Mutation models: real data (microsatellite markers, SNPs, sequences), modeling data, mutation/substitution model

 • Simulation of data